ChanVimean/ES6-For-React/README.md

 ### 🧩 5.3 Nested Objects in Arrays

+> [!Note]
-You can nest objects inside other objects for complex data structures.
+> You can nest objects inside other objects for complex data structures.

 ### Code Example